-If your child has ONE new or worsening symptom (that is not related to a known cause or condition) that include sore throat, stuffy nose/runny nose, headache, nausea/vomiting/diarrhea, fatigue/lethargy/muscle aches/malaise, your child should stay home for 24 hours to be monitored to see whether the symptoms get better or worse.
-If they start to feel better and symptoms are improving, they can return to school/child care when well enough to do so and no COVID-19 testing is needed.
-If the symptoms get worse, you should contact their health care provider for further advice or assessment.
+If your child has ONE new or worsening symptom (that is not related to a known cause or condition) that include sore throat, stuffy nose/runny nose, headache, nausea/vomiting/diarrhea, fatigue/lethargy/muscle aches/malaise, your child should stay home for 24 hours to be monitored to see whether the symptom gets better or worse.
+If they start to feel better and the symptom is improving, they can return to school/child care when well enough to do so and no COVID-19 testing is needed.
+If the symptom gets worse or your child develops additional symptoms, you should contact their health care provider for further advice or assessment.
 The health care provider can help you determine whether the symptoms are related to another non-COVID-19 condition, or if they should get tested for COVID-19.

 If your child has TWO or MORE new or worsening symptoms (that are not related to a known cause or condition) that include sore throat, stuffy nose/runny nose, headache, nausea/vomiting/diarrhea, fatigue/lethargy/muscle aches/malaise,your child should isolate immediately and you should contact your child’s health providerfor further advice or assessment.
 The health care provider can help you determine whether the symptoms are related to another non-COVID-19 condition, or if they should get tested for COVID-19.

 Please see Return to School Protocols during COVID-19.

 Who in my family needs to be tested along with my child?